x

 Republican Congresswoman Lori Chavez-DeRemer, the freshman incumbent, is trying to fend off a challenge from Democratic state lawmaker Janelle Bynum.

-PORTLAND, Ore. — In initial results Tuesday night, Democratic state lawmaker Janelle Bynum held a slim lead against Republican Congresswoman Lori Chavez-DeRemer in Oregon’s 5th Congressional District.
+In initial results Tuesday night, Democratic state lawmaker Janelle Bynum held a slim lead against Republican Congresswoman Lori Chavez-DeRemer in Oregon’s 5th Congressional District.
 The race is one of a handful across the U.S. that could determine control of the House of Representatives.

 Vote totals are not final and will continue to be updated both tonight and in the coming days, potentially changing which candidate is ahead.

+Bynum got off to an early lead as votes began to roll in from Multnomah and Clackamas counties, though it narrowed significantly throughout the night.
 Neither Bynum nor Chavez-DeRemer made an appearance on election night, though Bynum did release a brief statement.

 "We are still waiting for final results for Oregon's 5th Congressional District, but it's imperative that every lawful vote is counted, and our team will continue to monitor the returns," she said.
-"We are confident in our path to victory."
+"We are confident in our path to victory.

 Chavez-DeRemer, formerly mayor of Happy Valley, won election to the 5th District seat in 2022, becoming the first Republican to win the district since 1996.
 Her victory was something of an upset in a district where registered Democrats comfortably outnumber Republicans, though unaffiliated voters make up the largest voting bloc.